Compro Side Effects

 Generic Name: prochlorperazine

-Note: This page contains information about the side effects of prochlorperazine.
-Some of the dosage forms included on this document may not apply to the brand name Compro.
+Note: This document contains side effect information about prochlorperazine.
+Some of the dosage forms listed on this page may not apply to the brand name Compro.

 For the Consumer